Manikanta-Achar/Snake_Game/README.md

 - Smooth snake movement using arrow keys
 - Food appears at random positions
 - Score tracking
-- Game over screen when the snake hits the wall or itself
+- Game restart.
+Screen when the snake hits the wall or itsel

 🛠️ Requirements
 - Python 3.x